Return to The Jungle

 I headed towards the site of the former camp on foot; retracing the steps I had taken 18 months earlier.
 Last time I did this journey I passed scores of migrants; this time I did not pass a single one - they had gone, all of them!
 As I neared the site I came across occasional traces; old bottle tops, discarded lighters, and an abandoned sleeping bag.
 The road bridge that demarcated the former entrance to The Jungle beckoned.
 I walked under the bridge and emerged on the other side but rather than the sea of activity I witnessed last time, I was presented with a vast expanse of emptiness.
 The sandy soil stretched into the distance, occasionally carved by the deep tracks of a bulldozer.
 The site had been completely cleared, all of the people had gone and their dwellings removed; not a single one remained.

-The inside of the road bridge still hosted Banksy's mural of Steve Jobs; it somehow felt tired and without purpose, mirroring the spent fire and discarded belonging littered around its base.
+The inside of the road bridge still hosted Banksy's mural of Steve Jobs; it somehow felt tired and without purpose, mirroring the spent fires and discarded belongings littered around its base.
 It also served as a reminder that the spotlight that once shone on this place has moved on and sought a new spectacle elsewhere.

 As I walked across the site, the remnants of the camp and its former inhabitants were still visible on the surface; blankets, toothbrushes, tampons, cutlery, food cartons, tablets - all of the essentials needed for a very basic mode of living.
 Among the debris there were also some cogent reminders that the camp also housed children; toy cars, LEGO blocks, colouring books and jigsaw pieces.